-The Cairngorms National Park is the largest national park in the UK.
+The Cairngorms National Park is the largest national park in the UK and one of many magical places in Scotland.
 It’s known for its unspoilt beauty and native Scottish wildlife.
 This area is also home to five of the six highest mountains in Scotland.

 There is plenty of hiking to do here just take extra care in the winter when its peaks are often covered in snow!

 Travelling to Scotland?
 Don’t miss these great Scotland hiking tours